svenkreiss/pysparkling/README.rst

 **Pysparkling** provides a faster, more responsive way to develop programs for PySpark.
 It enables code intended for Spark applications to execute entirely in Python, without incurring the overhead of initializing and passing data through the JVM and Hadoop.
-Pysparkling implements Spark's RDD interface in pure Python, so that pysparkling's Context and RDD objects function as drop-in replacements for SparkContext and RDDs in PySpark.
 The focus is on having a lightweight and fast implementation for small datasets at the expense of some data resilience features and some parallel processing features.

+**How does it work?** To switch execution of a code from PySpark to pysparkling, have the code initialize a pysparkling Context instead of a SparkContext, and use the pysparkling Context to set up your RDDs.
+The beauty is that you don't have to change anything else, because pysparkling's API is (almost) exactly the same as PySpark's.
+Since it's so easy to switch between PySpark and pysparkling, you can choose the right tool for your use case.

+**When would I use it?** Say you are writing a Spark application because you need robust computation on huge datasets, but you also want the same application to provide fast answers on a small dataset.
+You're finding Spark is not responsive enough for your needs, but you don't want to rewrite an entire separate application for the *small-answers-fast* problem.
+You'd rather reuse your Spark code but somehow get it to run fast.
+Pysparkling bypasses the stuff that causes Spark's long startup times and less responsive feel.

+Here are a few areas where pysparkling excels:

+- Small to medium-scale exploratory data analysis
+- Application prototyping
+- Low-latency web deployments
+- Unit tests

-Use case: you have a pipeline that processes 100k input documents and converts them to normalized features.
+*Example:* you have a pipeline that processes 100k input documents and converts them to normalized features.
 They are used to train a local scikit-learn classifier.
 The preprocessing is perfect for a full Spark task.
 Now, you want to use this trained classifier in an API